YINI — A Human-Friendly Configuration Format

 ℹ️ About

-YINI is a new configuration format, formalized in 2025.
-It's a structured configuration format designed for clarity, easy nesting, and strict validation.
+YINI is an INI-inspired configuration format designed for clarity, simple nesting, and predictable parsing.

 🛠️ Contribute & Get Involved

-YINI is open-source and evolving.
-You can help by trying it, reporting issues, contributing code, or just ⭐ the project on GitHub.
+YINI is open-source and actively maintained.
+You can get involved by trying it, reporting issues, contributing code, or just ⭐ the project on GitHub.

 🔭 Next steps